-simply as war and below the level of armed conflict commonly accepted by organizations such as the International Committee for the Red Cross ("ICRC").
-Grey zone conflict involves "ambiguous use of unconventional force."
-It is a concept academics debate, with both many proponents and many detractors arguing not only how grey zone conflict should be defined but also whether the term itself should even be used to denote a separate domain of conflict.
-Enough academic and strategic work analyzing grey zone conflict (and other similar non-kinetic conflict) exists, however, that legal practitioners are now being faced with how, when, and which legal paradigms should be applied to grey zone conflicts and the military operations that occur within them.
+even be used to denote a separate domain of conflict.7 Enough academic and strategic work analyzing grey zone conflict (and other similar non-kinetic conflict) exists, however, that legal practitioners are now being faced with how, when, and which legal paradigms should be applied to grey zone conflicts and the military operations that occur within them.8

 Despite this evolving conflict landscape and the use of grey zone conflicts by nation states, the legal frameworks used to define conflict boundaries and provide the positive laws to govern conduct within them are the same historical paradigms that have traditionally been split into two distinct bodies: the laws applicable during peacetime and the law of armed conflict.
-Because of this, and particularly when examining detention operations in conflicts https://www.icrc.org/sites/default/files/external/doc/en/assets/files/other/opinion-paper-armed-conflict.pdf, with Competing in the Grey Zone: Countering Competition in the Space Between War and Peace, CTR.
-FOR STRAT.
-AND INT'L STUD.
-(Dec.
-7, 2018), https://www.csis.org/analysis/competing-gray-zone-countering-competition-space-between-war-andmilitary,challenge%20to%20U.S.%20efforts%20to%20pursue%20its%20interests [hereinafter Competing in the Grey Zone].
+Because of this, and particularly when examining detention operations in conflicts occurring below the level of armed conflict and outside of traditional national jurisdiction paradigms, there appears to be a growing gap between the normative legal frameworks that nation states have traditionally applied.